thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 </iframe>

 ### For the odd ones
-If you would not like to live in hustle and bustled of Reykjavík (for an Icelandic standard at lest) then we made a little analysis for you *less social ones*.
-Below you can see the 3 most isolated houses that where sold
+If you would not like to live in the hustle and bustled of Reykjavík (for an Icelandic standard at lest) then we made a little analysis for the *less social ones* of the bunch.
+If you dream of isolation Iceland is the place to be, and Bbelow you can see the 3 most isolated houses that where sold between 2006-2024.

 Flott mynd 3:
 <iframe src="{{page.isolated_houses}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

+Or for the other ones that don't like all the newest and latest, than here is an interactive map showcasing the oldest houses sold between 2006-2021.
+If your not afraid of mold and leaky piping... move the courser over the map to get more details about each house!

 Oldest houses:
 <iframe src="{{page.oldest_houses}}" width="100%" height="400px" frameborder="0">